Honeymoon over for HK leader before it's begun as China's Hu visits

 “You have this lopsided constitutional framework ... that is unworkable and unsustainable,” said Anson Chan, a respected former chief secretary often called Hong Kong’s “conscience”.

-China has promised the direct election of Hong Kong’s leader in 2017, but many analysts are skeptical.
+China has promised the direct election of Hong Kong’s leader in 2017, but many analysts are sceptical.
 They also expect Beijing to introduce a nomination threshold to prevent opposition candidates getting on the ballot sheet in the first place.
+(Reporting by James Pomfret; Editing by Nick Macfie)